Kim Hee-chul: Philanthropy and activism

 On April 5, 2019, Heechul donated ₩30,000,000 (about US$26,300) to help those who were affected by Goseong Fire of 2019, through the organization "Fruits of Love".
 The MCs of variety show A Style For You Heechul, Hara, Bora and Hani held a flea market in episode 12 where special items that the MCs had created and bought personally were sold.
 All the proceeds earned through the flea market were donated to the "Save the Children" Relief Group.
 Heechul's total donation amounted to ₩3,912,700 (about US$3,912), and went to children in Nepal.
 He donated all proceeds from a CF he did in March 2020 as part of the cast of Delicious Rendezvous to COVID-19 relief charities.
 He also donated the profits from his CF with Kang Ho-dong and Lee Soo-geun to Green Dream Together project of the "Green Umbrella Children's Foundation".
 On March 14, 2022, Kim made a donation millions to Community Chest of Korea for Fruit of Love to help the victims of the massive wildfire that started in Uljin, Gyeongbuk and has spread to Samcheok, Gangwon.
 In July 2023, The Blue Tree Foundation (Youth Violence Prevention Foundation) announced that Kim Hee-chul, donated 100 million won to operate the School Violence Research Institute ahead of his birthday.
+In November 2025, he donated KRW 100 million to Asan Medical Center for the treatment of cancer patients, marking the 20th anniversary of his debut.

 Heechul has been one of the Korean Red Cross goodwill ambassadors of blood donation since 2007 as part of Super Junior.
 He participated in the EYE PROMISE YOU campaign held in 2017.
 The campaign aims to improve organ donation awareness and activate corneal donation.
 In 2019, Heechul joined the National Health Insurance Service as the promotional ambassador for anti-smoking.
 He also took part in The CELEBe Video Donation Campaign from April 2020 with numerous celebrities and fans.
 He joined the emergency disaster donation campaign to overcome COVID-19 in Hoengseong County on June 29, 2020.
 In March 2022, he became a member of the Honor Society.
 In April 2023, he was appointed as a public relations ambassador for The Blue Tree Foundation, an NGO working to cure and prevent school violence.

 Heechul hosted the 13th Non-Smoking Festival Concert on December 20, 2019.